You are here

 Supplemental Instruction

-If the plaintiff shows that the defendant had access to the plaintiff’s work and that there is a substantial similarity between the infringed and infringing works, a presumption of copying arises shifting the burden to the defendant to rebut the presumption or to show that the alleged infringing work was independently created.
-Three Boys Music, 212 F.3d at 486 (“By establishing reasonable access and substantial similarity, a copyright plaintiff creates a presumption of copying.
-The burden shifts to the defendant to rebut that presumption through proof of independent creation.” (citing Granite Music Corp. v.
+A presumption of copying arises if the plaintiff proves that the defendant had access to the plaintiff’s work and that there is a substantial similarity between the original elements of the infringed and alleged infringing works,or if there is a striking similarity between the infringed and alleged infringing works that raises the inference of access.
+Three Boys, 212 F.3d at 486 (“By establishing reasonable access and substantial similarity, a copyright plaintiff creates a presumption of copying.” (citing Granite Music Corp. v.
 United Artists Corp., 532 F.2d 718, 721 (9th Cir.
-1976))); see also Herbert Rosenthal Jewelry Corp. v.
+1976))).
+The defendant may rebut the presumption through proof of independent creation.
+Id.; cf. Herbert Rosenthal Jewelry Corp. v.
 Kalpakian, 446 F.2d 738, 741 (9th Cir.
 1971) (“It is true that defendants had access to plaintiff’s [copyrighted] pin and that there is an obvious similarity between plaintiff’s pin and those of defendants.
 These two facts constitute strong circumstantial evidence of copying.
-But they are not conclusive, and there was substantial evidence to support the trial court’s finding that defendant’s pin was in fact an independent creation.” (citations omitted)).
+But they are not conclusive, and there was substantial evidence to support the trial court’s finding that defendant’s pin was in fact an independent creation.”) (citations omitted); Skidmore, 952 F.3d at 1064 (holding that “probative or striking similarity shows that the similarities between the two works are due to copying rather than coincidence, independent creation, or prior common source”) (quotation marks, ellipsis, and citation omitted).